urbit/docs/docs/arvo/internals/ford/commentary.md

 then we fail because we do not allow circular dependencies.
 This enforces that our library dependency graph is a DAG.

-In `boy`, we maintain a stack of body twigs, which we'll put together in a series of cores at the end of the file.
+In `boy`, we maintain a stack of body hoons, which we'll put together in a series of cores at the end of the file.

 In `hol`, we decide if we're allowed to contain horns.
 Libraries and